Crunchy Peanut Butter Cookies

 - Large eggs.
 I always use room-temperature eggs so the dough comes together easily.
 If they’re not at room temperature, gently place the eggs in a bowl of lukewarm water for 5 minutes.

-How to make crispy peanut butter cookies
+How to make crunchy peanut butter cookies

-Step 1- Prep.
+- Prep.
 Preheat the oven to 180C/350F and line a baking sheet with parchment paper.

-Arman’s recipe tips
+Pro recipe tips

 - Don’t overbake the cookies.
-They’ll continue to cook as they cool, so pull them from the oven as soon as they begin to golden, and the edges pull away from the parchment paper.
+They’ll continue to cook as they cool, so pull them from the oven as soon as they begin to brown, and the edges pull away from the parchment paper.

 - Swap the peanut butter.
 While they’re technically “peanut butter cookies,” you can easily swap the peanut butter for other types of nut butter, like almond butter or cashew butter.